-• For all other concerns regarding discrimination, see the superintendent:
+For all other concerns regarding discrimination, see the superintendent:

+Todd Grandjean

+Superintendent

-Todd Grandjean Superintendent 605 W. Hondo, Devine TX 78016 Todd.grandjean@devineisd.org 830-851-0710
+605 W. Hondo, Devine TX 78016

+Todd.grandjean@devineisd.org

+830-851-0710

+[See policies FR.
+FFH. and GKD for methods of the content of the cont

 [See policies FB, FFH, and GKD for more information.]